Medicare Glossary– Look up the definitions of common Medicare terminology

 A type of Medicare managed care plan that provides health coverage through a network of contracted providers.
 Medicare HMOs must provide Medicare Part A and Part B services.
 Some HMOs cover extra benefits, like extra days in the hospital, or extra preventive care.
 In Medicare Advantage HMOs, generally you can only go to doctors, specialists or hospitals that are on the plan's list of providers.
 When you belong to a Medicare Cost plan HMO, if you go to a provider that is not on the plan's provider list, the services are covered under Original Medicare.
 (See Medicare Cost Plan)

 This treatment is usually done in a dialysis facility but can be done at home with the proper training and supplies.
-HD uses a special filter (called a dialyzer or artifical kidney) to clean your blood.
+HD uses a special filter (called a dialyzer or artificial kidney) to clean your blood.
 The filter connects to a machine.
 During treatment, your blood flows through tubes into the filter to clean out wastes and extra fluids.
 Then the newly cleaned blood flows through another set of tubes and back into your body

 HOME HEALTH CARE